-- Students are able to (1) discuss mobile and ubiquitous computing issues with their peers and with non-specialists; (2) specify, design, implement and evaluate a mobile computing application on distributed small devices in a ubiquitous computing environment; and (3) use a range of current tools and techniques in the construction and deployment of software in ubiquitous computing environments.
+- Students are able to (1) discuss Internet of Things (IoT), its potentials, and issues with their peers and with non-specialists ; (2) design, implement, and demonstrate a IoT based application using distributed small devices in a ubiquitous computing environment ; and (3) use a range of current tools and techniques in the construction and deployment of software in ubiquitous computing environments for IoT applications.

-- Indicative assessments in this unit are as follows: (1) mid-semester test; (2) two programming projects; and (3) presentation.
+- Indicative assessments in this unit are as follows: (1) end-semester test; (2) two programming projects; and (3) presentation.
 Further information is available in the unit outline.